TechLabs-Berlin/ws24-skillswap/DS/data/02_factors_dtypes/02_Attributes_explained.md

 ## 02 Skill Rating

-### Answer Opportunities for Rating One's Skill Level in a Skill Category
+### Answer options for rating one's skill level in each skill category

 - **NaN:**
   Individuals who are not interested in or don't offer the respective skill.